apohllo/ror-tasks/task-2/Readme.md

 class under testing.
-This is motivated by two assumptions, one that the resulting unit test will define only the behavior of the class under testing, which helps in fulfilling *single responsibility pattern* and the other, that the resulting class will be lest coupled with the other cooperating classes.
+This is motivated by two assumptions, one that the resulting unit test will define only the behavior of the class under testing, which helps in fulfilling *single responsibility pattern* and the other, that the resulting class will be less coupled with the other cooperating classes.
 The side effect of this approach are faster unit tests, which greatly improve developer experience and efficiency.